 It is our policy to maintain an adequate level of reserves for loans outstanding.
 Reserves are designated loan by loan according to each loan's risk rating as outlined in the Lending Standards and Guidelines.
 In addition, a minimum reserve amount is set such that at no time shall the dollar amount of total loan loss reserves equate to less than 2.5x the average loan commitment for the portfolio (excluding loans less than \$300,000) based on the previous rolling three-month average.
+Our Lending Standards and Guidelines require this minimum reserve requirement to be tested quarterly.
 For loans classified as Credit Impaired, which is a subset of the Watch List category, reserves may be increased up to 100% of the outstanding principal amount of the loan based on market information (i.e., an appraisal), and our assessment of the potential for loss.
-As of December 31, 2021, there were 12 loans on the Watch List, or 12.7% of the portfolio, compared to 18 loans on the Watch List, or 16.5% of the portfolio, as of year end 2020.
-As of December 31, 2021, loan loss reserves totaled \$11,757,059 or 4.82% of total loans outstanding of \$244,008,367 as of that same date.
+As of December 31, 2022, there were eight loans on the Watch List, or 8.19% of the portfolio, compared to 12 loans on the Watch List, or 12.7% of the portfolio, as of year-end 2021.
+As of December 31, 2022, loan loss reserves totaled \$12,663,149 or 4.51% of total loans outstanding of \$280,896,256 as of that same date.